What is drift diving? 20 awesome drift diving tips for beginners to help you enjoy your first drift dive in safety

-The dive itself is not about the drift as such, but is usually about diving down to the northern plateau.
-There you can watch for sharks, hammerheads and Oceanic White Tips in the main.
-That's the first part of the dive and a great dive by the way, especially if you like to scuba dive with sharks.
+The Elphinstone Reef dive itself is not about the drift as such, but is usually about diving to the northern plateau.
+There you can watch for sharks, hammerheads and Oceanic Whitetip sharks in the main.

-The second part of the Elphinestone reef dive is to drift up and away from the plateau and run along either the west or east side of this long reef.
+The second part of the Elphinstone Reef dive is to drift up and away from the plateau and run along either the west or east side of this long reef.
 Slowly ascending from your dive, looking at the reef itself and watching out into the blue for more sharks.

 Can any scuba diver do a drift dive?

 Additional scuba diving safety equipment needed for diver safety includes a surface marker buoy (SMB).
 An SMB is a buoy that floats on the surface and is attached to the scuba diver via a hand-held line and reel.
-As the diver descends, the line is slowly let out until the diver reaches the bottom.
+As the diver descends the line is slowly let out until the diver reaches the bottom.

-The surface buoy is then dragged by the diver throughout the course of the dive.
-The buoy is then followed on the surface by the dive boat skipper, which means the boat is able to stay in constant sight of each diver's position in the water.
+The SMB is dragged by the diver for the duration of the dive.
+The SMB is followed on the surface by the dive boat skipper.
+This means the boat is able to stay in constant sight of each diver’s position in the water.

 1. Only take one surface marker buoy per buddy pair on a drift dive

 Only one of your buddy pair needs to take a surface marker buoy.
-A surface marker buoy, which is also called a 'Surface Sausage,' is a buoy that floats of the surface above the divers.
+A surface marker buoy, which is also called a ‘Surface Sausage‘.

-The reason for only one surface marker buoy between a dive buddy pair, is this avoids you getting the lines tangled on the dive.
+The reason for only one surface marker buoy between a dive buddy pair is to avoid getting the lines tangled on the dive.

 In bigger swells its more difficult for boat skippers to see divers and marker buoys.
 If you were to drift off in an unusual direction without an SMB, and at the point you deploy the Delayed SMB, you may be out of sight and at a distance that’s difficult to be seen.

-If you chose to dive using a Delayed SMB, continue on the dive as normal and then deploy the buoy at the end of the dive.
-The dive boat, which should have been drifting in the same direction as you, plus the skipper can follow the diver's bubbles sometimes, will be able to see that you are ascending and easily follow the marker buoy.
+If you chose to dive using a Delayed SMB you simply continue on the dive as normal and then deploy the buoy at the end of the dive.
+The dive boat is usually drifting in the same direction as you will spot that you are ascending and easily follow the marker buoy.

-As only one of your buddy pair has the surface marker buoy, then it's advisable for the dive buddy that isn't holding the surface marker buoy to have a delayed surface marker buoy for themselves.
+As only one of your buddy pair has the surface marker buoy it’s advisable for the second dive buddy who isn’t holding the surface marker buoy to have a delayed surface marker buoy as a safety backup.

 This is a diver safety precaution in case of separation.
 The separated buddy will be able to deploy the Delayed SMB so the boat skipper can see and follow them too.

-The deeper the drift dive is, the more line you will have deployed from the reel that's connected to your SMB.
+The deeper the drift dive the more line you’ll have deployed connected to the buoy and the surface.

 The more line that’s deployed the greater the chance of line to get caught or tangled.
 Therefore, be mindful of your SMB line when navigating around obstacles on the bottom like outcrops and wrecks.
-You don't want your line getting tangled.

-Where you're constantly fighting your SMB and trying to stay down, you'll not enjoy the drift dive.
-Plus you'll use up more air than you have to.
+When you’re constantly fighting your SMB and trying to stay down you won’t enjoy the drift dive.
+Plus you’ll use up more air than you have to.
 The trick to a long and enjoyable dive is to conserve your air when scuba diving.

-However, if for whatever reason you let go of your SMB and you drift apart from it, you should surface immediately.
-Otherwise the skipper will be following your buoy, but of course you're not attached to it.
+But if for whatever reason you let go of your SMB and you drift aaway from it you should surface immediately.
+Otherwise the skipper will be following your buoy without you being attached to it.

-Where you've followed the advice above.
-In this situation, make sure your dive buddy deploys his Delayed SMB at this point.
+Assuming you’ve you’ve followed tip 2 make sure your dive buddy deploys their Delayed SMB at this point.

 With a drift dive, it’s easier to get separate from your dive buddy, which is especially true when diving in low visibility water.

 Therefore be aware of the speed of the current and be extra vigilant towards your dive buddy.
-The slightest pause to look at something, assuming you're able to stop in the current, and your buddy will be lost.
+The slightest pause to look at something and your buddy will be lost.
 Especially in low visibility drift dives.

 8. Be careful when drift diving in low visibility water

 Low visibility water adds a further risk to a drift dive.
-The chances of splitting up with your dive buddy are greater, as it may take only a second or two to be out of sight of each other.
+The chances of splitting up with your dive buddy are greater.
+In lower vis dives it may take only a second or two for your buddy to be out of sight from you.

-Stay as close to each other as you can and see the next tip for added safety.
+Stay as close to each other as you can and avoid stopping unless you both stop.